 It's Good to Be Back

 "THIS IS NOT A DRILL" are the first words Oasis fans are greeted with in Cardiff.
-After 16 years apart, very public spats, and even the odd vegetable based jibe.
-Even for those in the stadium last night it doesn't feel real.
+After 16 years apart, very public spats, and even the odd vegetable-based jibe.
+Even for those in the stadium last night, it doesn't feel real.

-'Fuckin the Bushes' blares out over the pa, and fans are told “The guns have fallen silent.
+'Fuckin the Bushes' blares out over the PA, and fans are told “, The guns have fallen silent.
 The stars have aligned.
 The great wait is over.”
 This really is happening.
-Ever since that night in Paris, where Noel called it quits, the idea of seeing the brothers again on stage seemed like a long lost memory or a distant fantasy.
+Ever since that night in Paris, where Noel called it quits, the idea of seeing the brothers again on stage seemed like a long-lost memory or a distant fantasy.

-The 90s output cannot be disputed though, the first two albums and b-sides are some of the bets songs from a British band ever.
-Noel Gallagher was writing anthems with almost every song, his talent was so abundant he could afford to blithely confine stuff as good as Acquiesce or The Masterplan to an extra track on a CD single
+The 90s output cannot be disputed, though; the first two albums and b-sides are some of the best songs from a British band ever.
+Noel Gallagher was writing anthems with almost every song; his talent was so abundant that he could afford to blithely confine stuff as good as 'Acquiesce' or 'The Masterplan' to an extra track on a CD single.

-In a 23 song setlist, we get 1 song post 2000, 'Little by Little' sung by Noel.
+In a 23-song setlist, we get 1 song post-2000, 'Little by Little' sung by Noel.
 A song which had been given a new lease of life on Noel's solo tours.
 Liam's solo gigs had been for many the closest many of us had ever got to an Oasis gig.
-In particular his 2024 'Definitely Maybe' tour where he played that record in full and chucked in some b-sides for good measure.
-We all knew it wasn't the full thing though.
+In particular, his 2024 'Definitely Maybe' tour, where he played that record in full and chucked in some b-sides for good measure.
+We all knew it wasn't the full thing, though.

 This Oasis setlist is all about the hits, kicking off with ‘Hello’ and swiftly rolling into ‘Acquiesce’.
-“Because we need each other, we believe in one another,” Noel sings back to Liam — it’s been far too long.
-‘Morning Glory’, ‘Some Might Say’, ‘Bring It On Down’, ‘Cigarettes & Alcohol’, ‘Fade Away’, ‘Supersonic’ they come thick and fast, the momentum never letting up.
+“Because we need each other, we believe in one another,” Noel sings back to Liam it’s been far too long.
+‘Morning Glory’, ‘Some Might Say’, ‘Bring It On Down’, ‘Cigarettes & Alcohol’, ‘Fade Away’, ‘Supersonic’, they come thick and fast, the momentum never letting up.

 With no new album to promote and nothing new they feel obliged to play, these songs have transcended time.
 They’ve become part of the fabric of life: echoing from football terraces, spinning at wedding discos, soundtracking the quiet grief of funerals, and lingering in the final embrace of an all-nighter.